 The Massey University Bachelor of Construction will teach you how to develop and implement best practice building solutions and construction management techniques.
-You’ll learn how to add value to the sustainable development of the built environment, and its use, by integrating sound technical and theoretical knowledge with industry experience, management and interpersonal skills.
+You’ll learn how to add value to the sustainable development of the built environment.
+This qualification will give you sound technical and theoretical knowledge, industry experience, management and interpersonal skills.

 There are two majors available - Quantity Surveying and Construction Management.
 These majors focus on relevant industry sectors, such as: